 10 years of Open ENLoCC

-On November 17, the Open ENLoCC network will celebrate its 10th anniversary in Brussels with a public meeting in the afternoon.
-The core will be a series of “Pecha Kucha” presentations (i.e. 20 powerpoint slides, each presented for just 20 seconds) from various institutions dealing with freight transport in Europe.
-Each institution will present itself and its relation to regional logistics.
-A detailed agenda will follow shortly.
-Registration is free, via firstname.lastname@example.org.
+On November 17, the Open ENLoCC network celebrated its 10th anniversary in Brussels with a public meeting in the afternoon.
+The keynote speech was held by Mrs. Desireé Oen, long-term member of the EU Commissioner on Transport’s cabinet.
+It was followed by a series of “Pecha Kucha” presentations (i.e. 20 powerpoint slides, each presented for just 20 seconds) from the main institutions dealing with freight transport and logistics under a regional perspective in Europe.
+Each institution presented itself and its relation to regional logistics.

 Open ENLoCC General Assembly 2016